 Rule #1: Layer!

-Inner
+Inner Layer

-Wear a lightweight to mid-weight wool or synthetic base layer that fits snugly to your body.
+Wear a light- to mid-weight wool or synthetic base layer that fits snugly to your body.
 Absolutely no cotton!
 Some good buys are long underwear from SmartWool, Capilene 3 or 4 from Patagonia, or Under Armour ColdGear.
 Warehouse stores like Costco often offer these items for bargain prices.
 Wear a top and a bottom.

-Insulating
+Insulating Layer

-Layering tip: Wearing several layers is the best way to trap heat close to your body.
+Wearing several layers is the best way to trap heat close to your body.
 Two (or more) thinner layers will be much warmer than a single heavier layer of similar bulk.
+Just be prepared to adjust the number of insulating layers to match the outside temperature and conditions with your activity level.

-Outer
+Outer Layer

 Warm feet are a must—they can make or break your day.
 Purchasing boots rated at -20 to -40 is a good idea.
 If you already have a pair of boots but are concerned they won’t be warm enough, toe warmers can usually make up the difference.
 Avoid the brand Little Hotties—they don’t work well in cold temperatures!
 Instead, try Grabbers.
-They have adhesive that sticks to the outside of your sock to keep them in place—and they last for 6+ hours.
+They have an adhesive that sticks to the outside of your socks to keep them in place—and they last for 6+ hours.

 A note about socks: Using wool or synthetic winter socks, preferably two pairs (a thinner liner combined with a thicker pair) will help keep your feet warm and dry inside those boots.
 Do not use cotton socks!
 They will make your feet cold.

-Rule #3: Mittens over gloves
+Rule #3: Choose Mittens Over Gloves

 Warm fingers are as important as warm toes.
 Mittens are the best choice because they keep your fingers together and trap heat more effectively than gloves.
 Hand warmers (also made by Grabber) are good to have on hand if you need some extra heat.
-If you’re taking photos and need use of your fingers, wear a thin pair of gloves beneath your mittens so that when you take the mitten off, your fingers aren’t totally exposed.
+If you’re taking photos and need to use your fingers, wear a thin pair of gloves beneath your mittens so that when you take the mitten off, your fingers aren’t totally exposed.

 A great combination in cold temperatures is a hat paired with a balaclava that will cover your nose and cheeks.
 If you’re active and become warm, swap the hat for a headband—but keep those ears covered to avoid frostbite!
 An inexpensive nylon buff around the neck and/or pulled up over your head and ears can be as effective as pulling on an extra coat.